paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-056-environmental-quality-improvement.md

 (2) Federal interagency environmental projects (including task forces) in which the Office participates.

-**(b) Study contract or project initiative** Any study contract or project that is to be financed under subsection (a) of this section may be initiated only with the approval of the Director.
+**(b) Study contract or project initiative** Any study contract or project that is to be financed under subsection (a) may be initiated only with the approval of the Director.

 **(c) Regulations** The Director shall promulgate regulations setting forth policies and procedures for operation of the Fund.